Overview

 1–3

-Limit jump shift, 6 card suit invitational, denying major support
+Limit jump shift, 6 card suit invitational, denying major support, denying s

 1–3